 As part of the wider Group strategy of digital customer interaction, its use of advanced data analytics and the increasing cyber security threat, together with regulators' attention to conduct issues, the Company has increased its inherent exposure to risks such as data theft, conduct breaches and customer service interruption arising from IT systems failure.
-The Company and its parent has sought to contain and reduce exposure to these risks during the year, for example by investment in a programme to improve information technology security, disaster recovery and outsourcing risk.
+The Company and its parent has sought to contain and reduce exposure to these risks through on-going investment in programmes to improve IT security and resilience, disaster recovery, data governance and outsourcing risk.
 The Company has also implemented the new Group Operational Risk and Control Management Framework, which better integrates the results of the risk identification and assurance activities carried out across the Company's three lines of defence.

 Operational risks are initially identified and assessed against implemented controls.
 Residual risk, outside tolerance, is given prioritised management action to reduce it within tolerance.
 Operational risk is quantitatively assessed on the basis of financial loss and misstatement.
 Potential reputational and conduct impacts are qualitatively assessed.
+There has been no material change to the measures used to assess operational risk during the reporting period.

 The Company holds economic capital, based on the SII SCR, against residual operational risk, to the extent that it cannot be eliminated by management action.
-QRT S.25.02 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £2m.
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £1,352 thousand (2017: £1,147 thousand).
 The Company also produces specific conduct risk management information used to measure and analyse its exposure to conduct risk.

-The have been no material changes in the operational risks that the Company is exposed to over the year.
+The have been no material changes, during the year, to the Company's exposure to operational risk.

-The majority of the Company's products are sold under the 'Barclays' brand, enabling leverage on the strength of that brand and supporting delivery of the Company's business strategy.
+The Company's products are marketed under the 'Barclays' brand, enabling leverage on the strength of that brand and supporting delivery of the Company's business strategy.
 Whilst reputational risk is mostly borne by the Barclays brand, the Company is vulnerable to any operational failures that adversely impact public perception of the 'Barclays' brand.